 Considering a running DNA overlay network, one can not assume that all DNAs are always having the same test modules.
 An obvious way to deploy new test modules is to send the modules on demand.
-That is, if A asks B to perform a distributed test but B does not have this specific test, A simply sends the test module to B. However, this implies that B implicitly trusts A. A security risk that is obviously not negligible.
+That is, if A asks B to perform a distributed test but B does not have this specific test, A simply sends the test module to B. However, this implies that B implicitly trusts A. This is a security risk that is obviously not negligible.
 In fact a framework that allows other machines to run arbitrary code would be the perfect tool for distributed denial of service attacks.

 One way to solve this problem is to only download new test modules from a central trust server.
 That is, all DNAs trust a central entity and only run code that is signed by this central authority.
 While this solution is sufficient for small networks it does not scale to larger networks.
 A scalable implementation of the DNA framework therefore needs a distributed trust model.
 Since there is an independent research area dealing with security and this paper is mainly intended to be a proof-of-concept for a P2P based framework for network monitoring, we will refrain from addressing security issues.
 There exist, however, different approaches to build distributed trust models for P2P systems.
+In [11], 8 Andreas Binzenhöfer et al.

-In [11], e.g., Josephson proposes a scalable method for P2P authentication with a distributed single sign-on service, that could be used as the trust model for our DNA.
+e.g., Josephson proposes a scalable method for P2P authentication with a distributed single sign-on service, that could be used as the trust model for our DNA.

-3 P2P-based Overlays
+3 The P2P-based DNA Overlay